 Citrus honey mustard pork loin

 I decided to try something a little different with my honey mustard sauce, I add orange juice.
 Since this was a crock pot meal, I thought the extra juice would be good for the pork.
-I combined 1/2 cup spicy brown mustard, 1/2 cup honey (or agave), 1/4 cup orange juice and 1/4 cup dry white wine.
-Cook on low (8-10 hours).
-When its done, remove meat, add 2 tbsp butter and 1 tbsp corn starch.
-Whisk until it thickens.
+Add all ingredients to the crockpot and whisk until it is combined.
+Cook low (8-10 hours).
+When done, removed meat and add 2 tbsp butter and 1 tbsp corn starch, whisk until the sauce thickens.
 Cut up the meat, serve with the sauce.

 This would be great to serve with rice, we choose mashed potatoes and roasted carrots.